ozyurtf/agentic-data-assistant/README.md

   </iframe>
 </div>

-## Running
+# Running

-### 1. Configure Environment Variables
+## Configure Environment Variables

-Create a .env file in the root folder with the following values:
+Create a `.env` file in the root folder with the following values.
+The environment variables will be automatically loaded when you run the development server:

 ```env
 # Cesium